What is Advanced Persistent Threat (APT)?

 How Does the ATP Work?

-The ATP features work in parts to achieve a holistic goal of securing your network against the looming threat of APT attacks.
+The ATP ingrains a holistic approach in securing your network against the APT attacks.

-- The cloud-based file look-up service carries out a file reputation task by checking a file's signature against a database of latest threat definitions.
+- The cloud-based file look-up service, features to perform a reputation-based security check to validate if the file is genuine by verifying the file's signature against a database of latest threat definitions.

-- Comodo's touted antivirus capability automatically updates itself to index the latest virus definitions and alerts the admins if it identifies known malicious files in your network.
+- Comodo antivirus runs automatic updates to index the latest virus definitions and alerts the admins if it identifies known malicious files in your network.

-- The blacklist checking features performs a continuous, real-time audit of all domains, URLs and IP addresses accessed by your network users to see if they are flagged as malicious by blacklisting services.
+- It performs a real-time audit of all domains, URLs and IP addresses accessed by your network users to see if they are flagged as malicious by blacklisting services.

-- Comodo Automated Malware Analysis (CAMAS), a cloud-based behavior analysis feature, rigorously tests the run-time actions of unknown files and improves detection of zero-day threats.
+- Comodo Automated Malware Analysis (CAMAS), a cloud-based behaviour analysis feature, rigorously tests the run-time actions of unknown files and improves detection of zero-day threats.

 Comodo Advanced Threat Prevention creates whitelist and blacklist of domains based on risk analysis and offers unparalleled flexibility to network admins who can manually add or remove domains from these lists.